-Franchises face a few challenges when it comes to PPC campaigns.
+Businesses face a few challenges when it comes to franchise PPC campaigns.

-In this article, I’ll cover a few things you need to know to effectively execute and manage a PPC campaign for your franchise.
+In this article, I’ll cover a few things you need to know to effectively execute and manage a franchise PPC campaign.

-Who Should Handle PPC Campaigns – The Franchisor or the Franchisee?
+Who Should Handle Franchise PPC Campaigns – The Franchisor or the Franchisee?

-When it comes to franchises, marketers have to make the difficult decision of handling the campaigns at a central level, or trusting the franchisees to run campaigns themselves.
+When it comes to franchises, marketers have to make the difficult decision of handling the campaigns at a central level, or trusting the franchisees to run franchise PPC campaigns themselves.

 Generally speaking, most franchises will have a corporate marketing plan in place.